razorgoto/myresume/Resume.md

 September 2014 to Present

-- Create contracts and agreements
+- Create insurance policies and financial agreements
+- Convert approved plan documents into agreements for implementation
 - Interpret terminology
 - Identify and assemble correct information from the database
 - Develop and maintain a database of contract wordings, manuals, brochures, and contract templates